Authenticated Contradictions from Desynchronized Provenance and Watermarking: Method

 \subsection{Cross-Layer Audit Protocol}

-Current verification workflows evaluate provenance metadata and watermark signals independently.
-A C2PA verifier validates the manifest signature and displays the declared assertions; a watermark detector decodes the pixel-level payload and reports detection status.
-Neither conditions on the output of the other, which means the contradictory state defined as Q4b in Section~\ref{subsec:conflict_matrix} is invisible to both.
+Because existing verification workflows evaluate provenance metadata and watermark signals independently (Section~\ref{sec:threat_model}), the contradictory state Q4b is invisible to both.
 The audit protocol proposed here closes this gap by jointly evaluating both layers and applying consistency rules derived from the conflict matrix.

 For each image, the protocol extracts two signals: (1)~whether a cryptographically valid C2PA manifest is present and, if so, whether its assertions include an AI-origin disclosure (specifically, the presence of \texttt{trainedAlgorithmicMedia} as \texttt{digitalSourceType}), and (2)~whether the watermark bit accuracy exceeds the detection threshold of 0.75.
 The image is then classified into one of the conflict-matrix states.
 If neither a valid manifest nor a detectable watermark is present, the image is classified as Q1 (Silent Zone).
 If no valid manifest is present but a watermark is detected, the image is classified as Q2 (Fragile Provenance).
 If a valid manifest is present and no watermark is detected, the image is classified as Q3 (Authenticated Content).
 If both a valid manifest and a detected watermark are present, the classification depends on manifest content, Q4a (Verified Synthetic) if the manifest discloses AI generation, and Q4b (Authenticated Fake) if it does not.
 A Q4b classification constitutes the protocol's positive detection of a cross-layer contradiction.